 Don’t mix orange juice with toothpaste!

-The simple answer if you find one of these strange flavour distortions is to not brush your teeth so soon before or after drinking or eating the thing that then tastes weird.
+The simple answer if you find one of these strange flavor distortions is to not brush your teeth so soon.
+Wait a while before or after drinking or eating the thing that then tastes weird.

 The acid in the juice actively erodes the hard enamel on the outside of your teeth.
-By brushing your teeth right after drinking orange juice, it tends to spread the acid component around the mouth, compounding its damaging effect on your teeth’s enamel.
+By brushing your teeth right after drinking orange juice, it tends to spread the acid component around the mouth.
+This compounds its damaging effect on your teeth’s enamel.